Residents recovering from Casa Grande Estates deaths, concerned about July Fourth safety

 City administrators see Heavener as a living example of why people should stop setting off illegal fireworks.

-“In the case of Casa Grande with this tragedy in a close and beautiful community and the sound of gunfire still fresh and raw, the sound of fireworks can be disturbing.
-So it's important that as a community we appreciate that and respect what they went through,” said Mark van de Kamp, spokesperson from the city of Santa Maria.
+"In the case of Casa Grande, with this tragedy in a close and beautiful community, and the sound of gunfire still fresh and raw, the sound of fireworks can be disturbing.
+So it's important that as a community we appreciate that and respect what they went through," said Mark van de Kamp, spokesman from the city of Santa Maria.

 Some residents at Casa Grande Estates said they are planning to leave town all together during the Fourth of July.